 - Payment for the value of lost support and services

 - Mental and emotional pain and suffering

 - Medical/funeral expenses the estate paid

-The types and amounts of damages you may receive in a wrongful death case will vary depending on the circumstances of your loved one’s death.
-Speak to the Tampa wrongful death attorneys at Fiol Law Group for a more detailed idea of what types of damages your family may be eligible to receive.
-Fiol Law Group can help you understand your rights and privileges as a family member of the deceased, and walk you through the claims process in Tampa Bay.
+The amounts of damages you receive in a wrongful death case will vary depending on the circumstances of your loved one’s death.
+Speak to Fiol Law Group for a more detailed idea of what types of damages your family may be eligible to receive.
+We can help you understand your rights and privileges as a family member of the deceased.
 Our free consultations may be well worth your while if we believe you have grounds for a claim.

-The compassionate and competent lawyers at Fiol Law Group are dedicated to helping victims of negligence in the Tampa Bay area.
-If a slip and fall accident, car accident, truck accident, medical malpractice and hospital negligence law, dangerous product, defective piece of equipment, or another type of negligence led to the death of your loved one, don’t let the responsible party get away without facing justice.
-Fiol Law Group may be able to help you hold the negligent individual or company responsible for their actions and receive the money you need during this tough time.
-Call (813) 223-6773 or fill out our online contact form to speak with one of our Tampa wrongful death attorneys.
+The wrongful death lawyers at Fiol Law Group are dedicated to helping victims in Tampa.
+Don’t let the responsible party get away without facing justice.
+Fiol Law Group may be able to help you receive the money you need during this tough time.
+Call (813) 223-6773 or fill out our online contact form to speak with one of our attorneys.